 Singer-songwriter Paul Rodgers returns to the Royal Albert Hall for one night only on Monday, November 3rd for a special show to present work from his latest album, The Royal Sessions, alongside classic hits from his vast back-catalogue of Free and Bad Company.

-Special guest Deborah Bonham will be opening.
-All proceeds from the Royal Albert Hall show will go to the Willows Animal Sanctuary & Animal Assisted Therapy Unit in Aberdeenshire.
+All profits from the show will go to the Willows Animal Sanctuary & Animal Assisted Therapy Unit in Aberdeenshire.
 Learn more at www.willowsanimals.com

 Live Nation pre-sale starts Thurs.
 August 14 at 9:00 AM.
 General On Sale starts Fri.
 August 15 at 9:00 AM.
 For more information and tickets visit LiveNation.co.uk